Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Downstream markets and monopoly regulation

 \begin{corollary}[equivalence under worst-case optimality] The maximal welfare guarantee over all price regulations equals that under quantity regulations.\end{corollary}

-Nature can always select the lowest possible demand $\underline{D}$ and highest cost $\overline{\theta}$.
+The result follows from the fact that Nature can always select the lowest possible demand $\underline{D}$ and highest cost $\overline{\theta}$.
 The maximal welfare at $(\underline{D},\overline{\theta})$ is attained when the monopolist supplies the efficient output ${\rm q}_{\ell}$.
-Whether the regulator enforces ${\rm q}_{\ell}$ by fixing the price at marginal cost or by directly imposing that quantity is immaterial.
-However, as shown in Subsection \ref{subsec:Price-vs-quantity}, identical guarantees do not imply that the two mechanisms yield the same welfare under the conjectured model.
+Whether the regulator enforces ${\rm q}_{\ell}$ by fixing the price at marginal cost or by directly imposing that the monopolist supply that quantity is immaterial.
+However, as shown in Subsection \ref{subsec:Price-vs-quantity}, identical guarantees do not imply that the two mechanisms yield the same welfare under the designer's conjectured model.